Seagat2011/Proto.TinkerCAD/README.md

-TinkerCAD prototypes developed using the AutoDESK freeware suite.
+TinkerCAD prototypes developed with the AutoDESK freeware suite.